ubffm/lingframe/lingframe-guide.md

 `bf:Item` – the data model currently mostly uses `bf:Work` and `bf:Instance` while `bf:Item`
 is only employed to host `bf:ElectronicLocator` and `bf:heldBy`.

-If an element is not mentioned in Section3 "Included Elements", it is not a part of this application profile.
+If an element is not mentioned in Section 3 "Included Elements", it is not a part of this application profile.
 If an element is not mentioned in Section 4 "Diverging Definitions", its original definition holds.